 About Soldier Ride

-Soldier Ride® is a Wounded Warrior Project® (WWP) physical health & wellness program, which empowers wounded veterans to become well-adjusted in body, receiving the care they need to maximize rehabilitation and live active and healthy lives.
+Soldier Ride® is a Wounded Warrior Project® (WWP) physical health & wellness program for warriors, which empowers wounded veterans to become well-adjusted in body, receiving the care they need to maximize rehabilitation and live active and healthy lives.
 Through adaptive sports, health, nutrition, and recreational activities where warriors can connect with one another, WWP helps veterans achieve independence and pursue an excellent quality of life.

 Read more at woundedwarriorproject.org/programs/soldier-ride.